LouisKottmann/emacs-baboon/README.md

 Finally, fetch this repo into `~/.emacs.d/personal/`

-The external libraries it depends on are linked as git submodules when applicable, so do a quick `git submodule update` and you're set.
-Slime does not have a git repo, it uses cvs, check out [this page](http://www.cliki.net/SLIME-HOWTO) to update it.
+The external libraries it depends on are linked as git submodules, so do a quick `git submodule update` and you're set.

 ## Usage

+### The easy way

+Clone my bash repo with yummy aliases and environment variables then use the `em` command

+### The usual way

 Run `emacs --daemon` once (may be done at startup like in a systemd service)

 Then use `nohup emacsclient -c &` to enter a session.

+or, a bit better (but hard to rememeber): run `emacsclient -c -n -a "" -F "((fullscreen . maximized))"` it will start the daemon if necessary and run itself daemonized